Met Tower

-The Met Tower is a prominent high rise building in Glasgow, Scotland, and was the main building of the former Glasgow Metropolitan College.
-It originally opened in 1964 as the Stow College of Building, and for most of its life has been known as the Glasgow College of Building and Printing.
-Its official address is 60 North Hanover Street.
+The Met Tower is a 15 storey high rise building located in the city centre Glasgow, the largest city in Scotland.
+Opened in 1964, it is amongst one of the tallest buildings in Glasgow, currently ranked third, and was the first high rise to be constructed in Scotland for the purposes of tertiary education.
+It served as the main building of the former Glasgow Metropolitan College under the name Stow College of Building, later becoming commonly known as the Glasgow College of Building and Printing.

-The 14-storey structure is a major landmark in Glasgow city centre, overlooking George Square, and is one of the city's celebrated Modernist buildings.
+The tower is a major landmark in Glasgow city centre, overlooking George Square, and is one of the city's celebrated Modernist buildings.
 Its distinctive roof structures were directly influenced by Le Corbusier's famous La Cité Radieuse block in Marseille.
 It currently holds Grade-B listed status, and as of 2025 is owned by the property company Vita Group after an aborted plan to convert the building into an office block by Bruntwood SciTech.

 Construction and History

+Background and completion

 The tower was constructed for Glasgow Corporation by Melville, Dundas & Whitson between 1961 and 1964 as part of the new campus for the Stow College of Building – in 1972 this entity merged with the Stow College of Printing to form the Glasgow College of Building and Printing (GCBP).

 It was designed by Peter Williams of the local architectural firm Wyllie, Shanks and Underwood, responsible for many large academic buildings constructed in the area at the time such as the adjacent Central College of Commerce (with which the tower shares close aesthetic similarities, the two buildings are essentially "sisters" of each other), and the James Weir Building of the University of Strathclyde.

+Architecture and design

 Like many high rise structures of the time, the building's aesthetic was influenced by the work of Le Corbusier, and Williams is cited as this being one of his major influences on his design.
 Williams was praised for his successful interpretation of Le Corbusier's famous Unité d'habitation housing block in Marseille, but into the design of an educational tower, with characteristic features such as the gable end walls being clad in white Italian Travertine slabs and exposed pilotis at the tower's base.
 Another feature taken directly from Le Corbusier's work is a rooftop gymnasium housed within a distinctive penthouse structure - often nicknamed the "upturned boat".
 Similar to its contemporary - the nearby Livingstone Tower which was built during the same period - the tower featured high speed elevators and electric heating.
 The building was opened by the then Prime Minister Harold Wilson on 24 April 1964.

 The podium block, which was added to the north of the site and contained an assembly hall and canteen, was constructed in 1969.

+Legacy

 The tower was granted Grade B listed status on 14 February 2002 by Historic Scotland on account of its "outstanding importance due to the high calibre of design and construction as well as retention of original features".